sahadcmd/Simple_survey_form_sample/README.md

 # Simple_survey_form_sample

-A simple survey form sample demonstrating HTML and CSS skills.
+A straightforward survey form built using HTML and CSS.
+This form covers basic information such as name, email, age, gender, profession, hobbies, and feedback.
+It serves as a beginner-friendly example for learning HTML form elements and basic CSS styling.
+Feel free to explore and utilize this code for educational purposes or as a foundation for your own projects.